regulate-tech/ricallan/docs/about.md

-Richard Allan has been a non-executive Director of the UK's communications regulator.
-Ofcom, since November 2024.
+Richard Allan has been a non-executive Board member at the UK's communications regulator, [Ofcom](https://www.ofcom.org.uk/about-ofcom/structure-and-leadership/ofcom-board), since November 2024.

 He has spent half his career working in the public sector (healthcare and politics), and the other half working in the private sector (internet hardware and social media).